jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 ## Yeast

-- 1 packet active dry yeast = 2 1/2 tbsp yeast
+- 1 packet active dry yeast = 2 1/4 tsp (3/4 tbsp) yeast
 - Active dry yeast can be substituted for instant 1.25:1

 ## Oat and sorghum flour